 While Bachmann was considering majoring in literature, ancient Greek philosophy and natural philosophy, he also had a job working in an organic chemistry lab.
 Between his diverging academic interests, the job and caving, he admits he had trouble keeping his grades up.
-He finally decided that if he chose a career in chemistry, he could always pursue his interests in philosophy and literature, but it would be very difficult to keep doing chemistry if he chose a career in the humanities.

 So chemistry won out.
 Bachmann majored in chemistry but completely dropped his caving hobby when he moved to Southern Methodist University in Dallas for his master’s degree.
 He went on to get his doctorate from Johns Hopkins University in Baltimore and stayed on for another year as a postdoctoral fellow.

 Bachmann left Johns Hopkins to take a job at Ecopia BioSciences, a small company in Quebec that specializes in developing drugs based on natural products.
 After a year, he took over the company’s drug discovery program.

 Although he enjoyed working at the company, after a few years he began looking for an academic position that would allow him to pursue scientific ideas which required longer lead times than allowed by the industry’s emphasis on quarterly results.
 That led him to Vanderbilt.

 “It turns out that Vanderbilt is the perfect place for a drugs-from-caves program,” Bachmann said.
 “There are more than 9,000 caves in the state of Tennessee alone.”